Skip to main content

 When we talk about the hazards of our staining protocols, we want to assess our exposure.
 Our exposure assessment, or analysis, involves looking at each chemical and considering the following questions.
 So this is the who, what, when, and where scenario.
 Who are the employees exposed?
 Is it everyone in our lab?
 Or are there tasks where only certain employees are exposed?
 So what are they exposed to?
 What are the chemical hazards?
 Are they characterized as flammables, corrosives or maybe carcinogenic?
 And how does the physical form of death chemical that we are using, maybe liquid, solid, or gas, affect the exposure?
 And when does this exposure occur?
 Is it continuous?
 Or is it intermittent?
 Or only perform any special stains at a certain time during the day?
 Where does the exposure occur?
 Mixtures may affect where it occurs.
 Maybe we’re using this in the main lab or maybe by a draft wall or a fume hood.

 So when we evaluate our exposures, we want to look at the regulatory limits that define exposures in the workplace.
-There is agencies have reviewed chemical hazards and have set limits for exposures to those chemicals in the workplace.
+There are agencies have reviewed chemical hazards and have set limits for exposures to those chemicals in the workplace.
 These occupational exposure limits are identified as threshold limit values.
 Two commonly used values are the time weighted average, abbreviated as TWA, and the short term exposure limit, STEL.
 The TWA is the average exposure to a contaminant to which workers are exposed.
 STEL is a time weighted average that occurs when we’re going over short exposure of our short period of time.
 Usually, this is 15 minutes.
-Remember that all of these exposures are going to exclude those individuals that are hypersensitive or maybe those that have preexisting conditions.
+Remember that all the exposures are going to exclude those individuals that are hypersensitive or maybe those that have preexisting conditions.

 Alcian Blue

 This is a stain that is used to demonstrate acid mucopolysaccharides and mucins.
 And you can see that we want to see them stained as this turquoise blue, as seen in this slide.
 This stain protocol has minimal hazards.
 Alcian Blue is an anthraquinone dye that contains copper.
 And it is difficult to dissolve.
 The dye powder is combustible, though, and it is an eye or respiratory tract irritant.
-The dye content of the powder is variable and it is unstable at room temperature is or higher.
+The dye content of the powder is variable, and it is unstable at room temperature is or higher.
 Storing this dye at 4° improves the stability of both the powder dye and also the working solution.

 The working solution is corrosive due to the fact that we are adding acid to lower the pH.
 And so this actually brings our TWA to 10 parts per million.
 The next stain that we are going to look at is our aldehyde fuchsin.
 This is a Gomori’s recipe and this actually stains several structures, including elastic fibers and the beta cells and pancreas.
 We usually like to see this stain as a very dark fuchsia color.
 Aldehyde fuchsin contains 0.5% basic fuchsin and this is dissolved in 70% ethanol and we add 1% hydrochloric acid, making this solution both flammable and corrosive.
 Paraldehyde is a flammable solvent that is used to ripen the stain.
 It is also a severe skin and eye irritant.
 It is a sedative and is listed as a controlled drug agent and the United States.
 Basic fuchsin is used in several histology stains and it is characterized as a possible carcinogenic to humans.
 It only has a TWA of 5 mg.
 There is evidence that inhalation or ingestion of basic fuchsin can cause a blood disorder that impairs our hemoglobin.
 And we're going to talk a lot about basic fuchsin, since it is in several of our staining recipes.